pandas-dev/pandas/doc/source/getting_started/intro_tutorials/08_combine_dataframes.rst

         <div class="d-flex flex-row  gs-torefguide">
             <span class="badge badge-info">To user guide</span>

-    Feel free to dive into the world of multi-indexing at :ref:`advanced`.
+    Feel free to dive into the world of multi-indexing at the user guide section on :ref:`advanced indexing <advanced>`.

     .. raw:: html